Last Updated on April 25, 2021

 On a budget?
 You will also find some markets with a great selection of beer that will still leave you standing there, trying to choose one, or several different kinds.
 Also, you can take a tour of Brouwerij De Halve Maan Brugge.
 At only €10 a head, it includes a drink and a great rooftop view of the city.
 The brewery is family-run and dates back to 1856.

-Enjoy tracking down some of the sights and locations of the popular movie In Bruges, that featured Colin Farrell.
+Enjoy tracking down some of the sights and locations of the popular movie In Bruges, which featured Colin Farrell.
 You can grab information from the tourist office that lists the locations of popular scenes.
 If you are a fan, it is a fun way to bring a favorite movie to life.

 The Lover’s Bridge and Lake Of Love